GUIDING IN ALBERTA

 – We find 4 to 12 interesting, solid trout (as you see in our videos) per day to break down (often many more but that’s situational)

-– Though we will help you with the leader, tippet & fly set-up, you need to be able to change up a fly or 2 on your own, so we can focus our attention on sighting, hunting and communicating as needed.
+– In situations where we have to spot from a high bank you need to be able to change tippet and flies so we can focus our attention on sighting, hunting and communicating as needed.

 – We host one or two anglers per guide.